 Child Trends reports that school engagement is on the decline.
-Researchers define school engagement in three domains: behavioral, emotional and cognitive.
-Through survey data, parents suggest that only 39 percent of girls and 20 percent of boys are engaged in school.
+Researchers define school engagement in three domains: behavioral, emotional, and cognitive.
+Through survey data, parents suggest that only 39% of girls and 20% of boys are engaged in school.
 OST programs are actively identifying disengaged youth and developing specific programs and services to reconnect them to school and community.
-Programs that offer sequenced, active, focused and explicit (SAFE) programming (Durlak & Weissberg, 2007) have been known to have significant effects on student engagement and other positive developments (Lippman & Rivers, 2008).
+Programs that offer, sequenced, active, focused and explicit (SAFE) programming (Durlak & Weissberg, 2007) have been known to have significant effects on student engagement and other positive developments (Lippman & Rivers, 2008).

-The Immokalee student demographic profile shows over 95 percent to be economically disadvantaged, 75 percent living in non-English speaking homes, 27 percent limited English proficiency and 35 percent from migrant families.
+The Immokalee student demographic profile shows over 95% to be economically disadvantaged, 75% living in non-English speaking homes, 27% limited English proficiency, and 35% from migrant families.
 Immokalee families have a history of little academic or career success.
-For adults 25 years old or older, 56 percent have less than a ninth grade education and only 16 percent have earned a high school diploma.
+Among adults 25 years old or older, 56% have less than a ninth grade education and only 16% have earned a high school diploma.
 Consequently, lacking a success vision and family support, the current school population struggles to meet Florida’s academic standards and fails to see the education-career connection.
-Low performance levels discourage students, make them less likely to attempt challenging classes, and make graduation and matriculation into college or post-secondary training programs an almost insurmountable challenge.
+Low performance levels discourage students, making them less likely to attempt challenging classes, and making graduation and matriculation into college or post-secondary training programs an almost insurmountable challenge.

-Additionally, anecdotal evidence suggests that there is a much higher number of “latchkey kids” in Immokalee compared to the national average of 25 percent.
-Young people are open to experimentation and after school hours and unoccupied weekends are times of risky and dangerous behavior.
+Additionally, anecdotal evidence suggests that there is a much higher number of “latchkey kids” in Immokalee compared to the national average of 25%.
+Young people are open to experimentation and after-school hours and unoccupied weekends are times of risky and dangerous behavior.
 However, for Immokalee children, the OST need reaches far beyond providing a safe environment.
 Without the additional time and resources for academic support (including summer when learning loss of children from poverty far exceeds that of their peers), their opportunity for success is greatly diminished.
 All students can learn; time is the variable.

 Today, the vision and expertise of the GPS Leadership Team, the active participation of the Collier County Public Schools and the NCEF commitment to develop a prototype for transformational OST programs in Immokalee forms the triad for success.